Biden looks to make the case at the NATO summit that he is still up for the job

 “This is an immense opportunity for him to lead with vigor and energy, to underscore his commitment, the administration’s commitment, for that matter Congress’ commitment to the alliance and to underscore that he brings to the table the resolve that has made NATO so successful,” Brzezinski said.

-Associated Press writers Matthew Lee in Washington and Jill Lawless in London contributed to this report.
+Associated Press writers Matthew Lee in Washington, Kirsten Grieshaber in Berlin, and Jill Lawless in London contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.